History of the Canal

 Nestled alongside the Hatton Locks, the Award Winning Hatton Arms offers a contemporary and casual drinking and dining experience, serving a superb range of classic cask ales and fresh British food.
 Refurbished back in 2013, guests can enjoy a relaxing meal or drink in a truly special environment that combines traditional and modern design.
 Guests can warm themselves in front of an open fire or dine alfresco and take in the breath-taking views of the ‘stairway to heaven’ A perfect place to relax and enjoy simple, yet beautiful food and drink.

-By train – if you start a walk at the top of the flight then get of at Hatton Station.
-From the bottom the nearest station is Warwick Parkway
+By train – if you start a walk at the top of the flight then get off at Hatton Station.
+From the bottom the nearest station is Warwick Parkway.

 By boat – there are moorings at the top of the flight along with some boating facilities.